Kattis91/food-is-good/README.md

 - This section shows correct and incorrect answers.
 Their value is set to 0.

-- If a user answers correctly, a point is added to correct answers area.
+- If a user answers correctly, a point is added to the area with correct answers.

-- If a user answers wrong, a point is added to incorrect answers area.
+- If a user answers incorrectly, a point is added to the area with incorrect answers.

 ### Quit area

 ![image](assets/images/readme-images/quit-area.jpg)

-- This section gives user an option to end the quiz at any time.
+- This section gives the user an option to end the quiz at any time.

 - Clicking on the YES button will take the user to the page with the username form.